Mrsd4474/mrsd/Privacy-Concerns.md

  * [ControllerReceiverCallback.java](https://github.com/simple-last-fm-scrobbler/sls/blob/master/app/src/main/java/com/adam/aslfms/service/ControllerReceiverCallback.java)

 ## Explanation
- * 'NotificationListenerService' is used in the [ControllerReceiverService](https://github.com/simple-last-fm-scrobbler/sls/blob/master/app/src/main/java/com/adam/aslfms/service/ControllerReceiverService.java#L50-L145) to create a media session and pull meta data a play updates from the music app your are using inside [ControllerReceiverCallback](https://github.com/simple-last-fm-scrobbler/sls/blob/master/app/src/main/java/com/adam/aslfms/service/ControllerReceiverCallback.java).
+ * 'NotificationListenerService' is used in the [ControllerReceiverService](https://github.com/simple-last-fm-scrobbler/sls/blob/master/app/src/main/java/com/adam/aslfms/service/ControllerReceiverService.java#L50-L145) to create a media session and pull meta data and play updates from the music app your are using inside [ControllerReceiverCallback](https://github.com/simple-last-fm-scrobbler/sls/blob/master/app/src/main/java/com/adam/aslfms/service/ControllerReceiverCallback.java).
  * Battery Optimization is in case you choose to not use the Permanent Notification setting, so scrobbles are submitted.
  * Storage access is in case you'd like to export your database.